-- The Ontario Securities Commission (OSC) announced the introduction of a new prospectus exemption for offerings to existing security holders similar to what is offered in other Canadian jurisdictions.
+- The Ontario Securities Commission ("OSC") announced the introduction of a new prospectus exemption for offerings to existing security holders, similar to what is offered in other Canadian jurisdictions (the "New Exemption").

-- The Canadian Securities Administrators (CSA) published for comment a proposal to make significant changes to the regime governing rights offerings.
+- The Canadian Securities Administrators ("CSA") published for comment a proposal to make significant changes to the regime governing rights offerings (the "Proposed Changes").

 What is a rights offering?